David Fleay: Healesville Sanctuary

 Coincidentally, the Healesville Sanctuary some 90 km from Melbourne was in need of a director and he was appointed.
 The animals there included quolls, Tasmanian devils, dingoes and various birds of prey, to which he added tiger snakes that were milked for antivenene, and platypus.
 Many animals were housed in large paddock-like areas with swing-weighted gates so that visitors could freely interact with the animals.
 He also conducted daily 'feeding' displays of the platypuses.

 His greatest achievement at Healesville was in 1943, when he bred the first platypus in captivity.
 His platypusary (platypus enclosure) incorporated features of their native streams.
 On about 5 November 1943, "Corrie" was born.
-No-one other than Fleay successfully bred and reared a platypus until 1998 when Healseville Sanctuary again had success.
+No-one other than Fleay successfully bred and reared a platypus until 1998 when Healesville Sanctuary again had success.
 Since then, breeding has occurred only twice more: at Healesville and Taronga Zoo (twins).

 Between 1945–1947, Fleay led an expedition to Tasmania in an attempt to capture a breeding pair of thylacines; however, he returned empty handed.

 In 1947, he took three platypuses to New York for the Bronx Zoo where they occupied a platypusary built to his specifications.
 He studied animal husbandry at various zoos and wildlife sanctuaries across the US, returning to Healesville in October to discover that the Board had dismissed him for supposed unauthorised donations of animals to various foreign zoos.
 While untrue, this caused considerable hurt: He was demoted and remained at Healesville as a consultant.

 He was also keeping a private collection of animals, but in 1951 the Government of Victoria legislated to prevent private individuals from charging fees for the public to see animal collections.
 This caused him to decide to move the collection.